pranavraj575/jacorl/README.md

 sudo apt-get install swig ffmpeg
 ```

-2. Install the controllers and stuff
+2. Install the controllers and stuff (maybe remove the stars?)

 ```bash